-Business Licenses are required for businesses in the City Limits.
-Any person who conducts business in the City or is based in the City must obtain a business license on or before the date the business commences.
-A Shasta County business license is not required for the unincorporated area of Shasta County, however, other requirements may apply.
+Business Licenses are required for businesses in the below listed City Limits.
+Any person who conducts business in a City or is based in a City must obtain a business license on or before the date the business commences.
+A business license is not required for the unincorporated areas of Shasta County, however, other requirements may apply.

 Businesses may be subject to a yearly inspection of facility – annual fee may be charged.
 Applies to:

 Redding Fire Protection Department

 May be required if a facility discharges a hazardous material into the sewer.

 Example: zone change, variance, conditional use permit.
 Required for business located within both incorporated city limits and unincorporated areas of the county.